Skip to main content

 Learning to Love

 Introduction I'm reading Filled with His Love by Russell T. Osguthorpe, emeritus Sunday School General President for the LDS church.
 I was startled by the first paragraph of his book.
 Of all the problems we face in mortality, the most vexing is not the lack of money or even the lack of food and water.
 It is the lack of love—the inability to receive and give love as the Savior did.
 If our physical body receives the necessary nourishment but our spirit does not receive and give love, our time on earth has no meaning.
-We might as well not exist. —Russell T. Osguthorpe, Filled with His Love Osguthorpe obviously feels strongly about the importance of loving and feeling loved.
-This reminded me of an interaction with him over a decade ago circa 2013.
-While walking between classes, I recognized Professor Osguthorpe, an emeritus BYU McKay school professor while he was on campus developing the Come Follow Me Church-wide Sunday School program.
-I nervously initiated a conversation.
-And though
+We might as well not exist. —Russell T. Osguthorpe, Filled with His Love Osguthorpe obviously feels strongly about the importance of being filled with the love of God (loving and feeling loved).
+It reminded me of a special interaction with him over a decade ago circa 2013.
+While walking between classes, I recognized Professor Osguthorpe walking between buildings.
+He was still a BYU McKay school professor, but he was also on campus developing the Church-wide Come Follow...

 The Book of Mormon and Continuing Cold-War Politics

-Nixon predicted the current state of U.S.-Russian politics in 1992.
-Say what you will about Nixon's Watergate coverup, he was one smart guy and a heck of a statesman.
-When Nixon was wrong, he was very wrong.
-But when he was right, he nailed it.
+Nixon predicted the current state of U.S.-Russian politics back in 1992.
+Say what you will about Nixon's involvement in the Watergate coverup, he was one smart guy and a heck of a statesman.
+Despite his shortcomings, when Nixon was right, he nailed it.
 After the U.S. "won" the Cold War with Russia in 1991 , the ideals of freedom (free-market capitalism and educated democracy) have stood trial on the world stage.
 The Cold War isn't over.
 The opponents of liberty and justice for all are lying in wait.
 As the Great Experiment of democracy has succumbed to the consequences of pride (e.g., a false sense of security ) and constant subversive influences (e.g., Russian imperialism ) over the years , free nations (including the U.S.) have begun to revert to (not communism, which has failed) but a new despotism or authoritarian demagogism .
 The Book of Mormon demonstrates this same dynamic in the book of 3rd Nephi.
-In Chapter 1, we read that though signs and wonders abound, the wic
+In Chapter 1, we read that though signs and wonders abound,...

-I just learned about water sprouts .
+The Itsy Bitsy Spider: A Fan Theory I just learned about water sprouts .
 These bad boys love to grow on fruit trees.
 They provide the perfect structural support for spiderwebs.
 Fruit farmers are all too familiar with them because they qualify as "deranged wood" and need to be regularly pruned.
 However, as we will explore later, they can also serve as powerful metaphors.
 It reminded me of the familiar nursery rhythm "The Itsy Bitsy Spider" (based on the original 1910 folksong, "Spider Song").
 I wondered if the song included the lyric water spout at some point in its evolution .
 The first publication of the song involved a spider climbing and being washed from a web .
 "Oh, the blooming, bloody spider went up the spider web , The blooming, bloody rain came down and washed the spider out, The blooming, bloody sun came out and dried up all the rain, And the blooming, bloody spider came up the web again."
-Originating in Southern California during the pre-dustbowl (Grapes of Wrath) era,
+Originating in Southern California during the...

 What Does It Mean to Be "Beyond One's Ken"?

-My entire life, I incorrectly heard a song lyric from "Sixteen Going on Seventeen" in The Sound of Music .
+Have you seen the 1965 film The Sound of Music starring Julie Andrews ?
+There's a song lyric from "Sixteen Going on Seventeen" that I've misheard my entire life.
 I thought Rolf sang, "Timid and shy and scared are you of things beyond your kin (as in family)."
 But I recently learned while reading How To Know A Person by the wordsmith David Brooks that the lyric is not kin, but ken .
 I had to look up the full lyrics to confirm.
 Sure enough, ken .
 So what does ken mean?
 Turns out, it's a nautical term.
 Merriam-Webster has this to say: Ken appeared on the English horizon in the 16th century as a term of measurement of the distance bounding the range of ordinary vision at sea—about 20 miles.
 British author John Lyly used that sense in 1580 when he wrote, "They are safely come within a ken of Dover."
-Other 16th-century writers used ken to mean " range of vision " ("Out of ken we were ere the Countesse came from the feast." — Thomas Nashe) or "sight" ("'Tis double d
+Other 16th-century writers used ken to mean " range of vision " ("Out of ken we were ere the Countesse came from the feast....

 Who is Pinocchio's Mentor: The Blue Fairy or Jiminy Cricket?